 The Past Perfect tense is used to describe an event that happened before another event in the past.

 In this sentence, the event (studying) happens before the test.
-To form the Past Perfect tense, you use the auxiliary verb had and then add the past participle of the main verb.
+To form this verb tense, you use the auxiliary verb had and then add the past participle of the main verb.

 The Past Perfect tense is made up of two parts:

-You can use the Past Perfect tense with all pronouns (I, you, he/she/it, we, they) and with regular and irregular verbs.
+You can use this verb tense with all pronouns (I, you, he/she/it, we, they) and with regular and irregular verbs.
 The Past Perfect tense is not used very often in English because it is usually clear from context whether you are talking about an event that happened before or after another event.
 When in doubt, it is usually better to use a simple past tense such as I studied or He played.

 The Use of the Past Perfect Tense